-When it comes to cybersecurity, there are two critical processes to help ensure your system is well-protected from malicious actors; vulnerability scanning and penetration testing.
-While both concepts aim to secure a particular aspect of the network or piece of software, they serve different purposes and aren’t interchangeable.
+When it comes to cybersecurity, there are two critical processes to help ensure your system is well-protected from malicious actors: vulnerability scanning and penetration testing.
+While both concepts aim to secure a particular aspect of the network or software, they serve different purposes and aren’t interchangeable.
 In this article, we look into the differences and similarities of vulnerability scanning vs penetration testing, helping you understand each approach’s unique role in bolstering your cyber defenses.

 Vulnerability scanning, also known as security assessment, is a systemic process used to identify, quantify, and prioritize security vulnerabilities in a system.
 It serves as the first line of defense in any security strategy, offering security officers a preliminary view of potential risks that could be exploited if left untreated.